ryx/chai-avro/README.md

 ## Info
 This is a very simple plugin to use the [Avro modelling language](http://avro.apache.org/docs/current/idl.html) schemas within the [chaijs](http://chaijs.com) testing framework.
-Currently only supports loading protocol (*.avdl) files with Avro IDL.
+Behind the scenes it is based on the Avro implementation from [AVSC](https://github.com/mtth/avsc).
+Currently only supports loading protocols from Avro IDL files (*.avdl).

 ## Usage